You can award the contract:

 For contracts created via a Dynamic Purchasing System (DPS), Contract Award Notices can either be:

-The Public Contract Scotland (PCS) Contracts Register module provides buying organisations a facility to operate a private register of all contracts they have in place.
-This register meets the Procurement Reform Act (Scotland) 2014 Section 35 obligations.
+The Public Contract Scotland (PCS) Contracts Register module provides buying organisations a facility to operate a private register of all contracts they have in place, and a public register of these contracts to meet the obligations of the Procurement Reform Act (Scotland) 2014.

 When you publish a PCS award notice an entry is automatically made in your contracts register.
 Your organisation will need to make the decision whether to make the contracts register publicly viewable or not.